News & Blog

 Ellie is a Solicitor in our Residential Conveyancing team.
 She has four years' experience in this area of law.

-Emily is a Wills and Probate Advisor.
-She’s based in our Wakefield office.
+Emily is a Graduate Solicitor Apprentice in our Wills and Probate team based in our Wakefield office.

 News, views and information from us and the industry